aplisay/llm-agent/README.md

 }
 ```

 When an agent is no-longer needed, issue a `DELETE` to `/api/agents/${id}`.
 This is important as otherwise you will leak phone numbers and leave extraneous applications lying around on your Jambonz instance.
-The agent is automatically deleted when your client disconnects the progress WebSocket so this does provide an active backstop to prevent this.
+The agent is automatically deleted when your client disconnects the progress WebSocket so this does provide an active backstop to prevent this only if your client connects to and maintains that socket.
+Currently, if the client never connects to the socket, then the agent will exist until it actively calls DELETE, so you will leak agents until you run out of numbers if you do this.
+At some future point, the code will probably either move to mandating websocket connection, or implementing an idle timeout so that quiescent agents are deleted.

 ## Implementation